Benjikuo/A-desktop-card-tool-for-magic-tricks___X.Unfinished/README.md

 ## 🛠️ Why I Built This
 - There are times that I forget to bring my cards, which makes me wonder if I can do a magic trick on computer.
 - It’s a good way to learn how Python classes work ... figuring out each one takes time, though (^_^)a.
-- I like fill my desktop with some programs.
+- I like to fill my desktop with interesting programs.
 They look cool.

 <br>